 Enamel does continue to mature after a tooth erupts, meaning it gets harder and more resistant to acid over time through post-eruptive mineralization.
 So a newly erupted tooth is actually somewhat more vulnerable to cavities than a tooth that's been in place for a few years.
 But again, this is maturation of existing tissue, not generation of new tissue.

 Dentin, the layer beneath enamel, tells a slightly more interesting story.
 Secondary dentin forms naturally throughout your life and gradually narrows the inner pulp chamber, which is one reason older teeth have smaller nerve spaces.
+This age-related formation of secondary dentin is discussed in the dental research literature on the pulp-dentin complex secondary dentin forms naturally throughout your life and gradually narrows the inner pulp chamber.
 Dentists can also see reparative dentin form in response to damage or drilling, where the pulp lays down a thin bridge of dentin-like tissue to protect itself.
 Research into pulp-dentin regeneration is ongoing and shows promise for immature teeth, but we're not at a point where you can regrow a cracked or lost tooth in a clinical setting.
 The reality today is: enamel doesn't heal, dentin has limited self-repair only, and whole teeth don't regenerate.

 Why your teeth might feel like they're 'still growing' after 18